crazyquark/docker-openvpn/README.md

     --auth-user-pass auth.conf
 ```

+## Specifying the connection strength
+You can also specify the connection strength using the environment variable `CONNECTIONSTRENGTH`.
+If it is not specified, it defaults to `strong`, but you could alternatively also specify `normal`.

 ## Connection between containers behind PIA
 Any container started with `--net=container:...` will use the same network stack as the PIA container, therefore they will share the same local IP address.